 Custer State Park is one of the largest, most diverse State Parks in the United States and a firm contender for our personal favorite.
 What isn’t to like about stunning scenic drives, fantastic family friendly hiking and up-close wildlife spotting?!
+We’re going to show you the 6 best things to do in Custer State Park South Dakota to help you plan your visit to the Black Hills.

 We were shellshocked by the sheer beauty of this 71,000 acre region of the Black Hills in South Dakota and would return in a heartbeat.